 I kept it to myself that I would have given anything to be coordinated, strong, and confident.
 Oh, and tan.
 And even just sort of interested in P.E.

 P.E. meant getting hit in the face with a ball or a body part or a field hockey stick, or hunted down in dodgeball by some giant bully boy.

 The only activities that redeemed P.E. for me were parachute day (please tell me they still do this), and two measly parts of a thing we did in the 70s called the President’s Physical Fitness Test.

-Though the running and jumping parts of the President’s Physical Fitness test were death traps for me—I mean, I really thought I would die trying to run the 600-yard dash, and the standing broad jump practically crippled me—I could do sit-ups until someone finally told me to stop. (“Crunches” hadn’t been invented/discovered yet.)
+Though the running and jumping parts of the President’s Physical Fitness test were death traps for me—I mean, I really thought I would die trying to run the 600-yard dash, and the standing broad jump all but crippled me—I could do sit-ups until someone finally told me to stop. (“Crunches” hadn’t been invented/discovered yet.)

 And I could do this thing they called the “flexed arm hang” (pull-ups for girls!) pretty much forever, probably because I weighed something like fifty pounds and could just hang there like it was nothing.

 Halfway through high school, after my final four-eyed-face-to-ball collision under the volleyball net, I found out that summer school P.E. was where people like me went.

 I guess word got out to a certain set of us because summer school P.E. was made up of weirdos, dorks, and stoners.
 We played Putt-Putt on nice days and went bowling on hot days.
 Sometimes we played tennis, but that required effort, so mostly we just hung out with tennis rackets on those days.

 In summer school P.E. we took a lot of breaks and laughed a lot.
 And we drank sodas from the snack bars at the bowling alley and the Putt-Putt course.